High School Debut: Plot

 Haruna Nagashima gave her all to softball in middle school, now that she has made her high school debut, she has decided to give her all for a new goal: getting a boyfriend and falling in love.
 However, she has one small problem—since she never paid any attention to fashion or trends in middle school, she has no idea how to go about attracting her yet-to-be-found love.
 But a chance encounter with the popular Yoh Komiyama provides her with the opportunity she needs.
 If he coaches her in how to become attractive, surely she can find herself a boyfriend.

 He agrees to coach Haruna after her great persistence but on one condition: she mustn't fall in love with him.
 However she does end up falling in love with him and Yoh reciprocated those feelings back.
 Throughout their relationship they have to overcome several obstacles, such as the return of Yoh's ex-girlfriend, Haruna's several male admirers and a stalker who is very keen on breaking them up as she believes Haruna is not adequate.
 Although despite the obstacles, they are still deeply in love each other.
-In the final chapter Yoh had to move in order to attend university and they are still happily maintaining their long distance relationship he did so.
+In the final chapter Yoh had to move in order to attend university and they are still happily maintaining their long distance relationship after he did so.